 Please note that the utmmain program must always be started under the application directory (filebase).

-For information on cluster-specific issues when starting a UTM cluster application, refer to the section "Starting a UTM cluster application" on page 137.
+For information on cluster-specific issues when starting a UTM cluster application, refer to the section "Starting a UTM cluster application".

 4.1 Starting a UTM application on Unix and Linux systems